-Android Enterprise (Android enterprise) is a secure workspace available on Android devices running Android 5.0 and later.
+Android Enterprise (Android enterprise) is a secure workspace available on Android devices.
 The workspace isolates business accounts, apps, and data from personal accounts, apps, and data.

 In Endpoint Management, you manage your bring your own device (BYOD) and company-owned Android devices by having users create a separate work profile on their devices.
 By combining hardware encryption and the policies that you deploy, you securely separate the corporate and personal areas on a device.
 You can remotely manage or wipe all corporate policies, apps, and data without affecting the personal area of the user.
 For more information about supported Android devices, see the Google Android Enterprise website.